hphelion/documentation/moonshot/install.updates-and-extensions.md

 5. Click the **Download** button that is located next to an item you want to acquire.

 6. Before installing an install module's hot fix, such as one labeled (for example) "Keystone Token Expiration Hotfix", verify that the install module you're about to update does exist for your cloud.
 To do this, access the HP Cloud OS for Moonshot Installation Dashboard.
-In Mozilla Firefox or Google Chrome, open http://192.168.124.10:3000. **Note:** In the current release, the dashboards use pre-defined login credentials.
-These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS for Moonshot ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS for Moonshot Distribution Network</a>.
+In Mozilla Firefox or Google Chrome, open https://192.168.124.10:3000.

 7. In the Installation Dashboard, open the proposal for the hot fix by clicking the **Edit** button next to the listed item.